If you sell products – this post is important to you.

 |

-The Official GS1US site makes this claim:
+The Official GS1US site makes this claim that is no longer true:

 “There’s only one U.P.C. barcode that’s accepted by retailers everywhere.
-And it’s only available from GS1 US.” ~ That is not entirely true ~
+And it’s only available from GS1 US.”

 All sites besides GS1US.org are resellers and the numbers they sell you are registered to the original prefix owners prior to 2002.

-Resellers exist due to GS1/UCC’s class action lawsuit & their settlement in 2002.
-More on this here: (GS1/UCC Settlement).
 Their UPC numbers originate from GS1-US (Previously UCC “Uniform Code Council”) before 2002, this is how they can legally sell them.

 Buying UPC Codes from a Reseller